sayanta01/JS/notes/methods.md

 <!--   console.log(n); -->
 <!-- }); -->

-JSON.stringify: Converts a JS object to a JSON string & JSON.parse does the opposite
+JSON.stringify: Converts JS object into JSON string & JSON.parse does the opposite
-- Because the client and server communicate over HTTP, which is a text-based protocol
+- Because the client and server communicate over HTTP, which is text-based protocol
 - localStorage only stores strings, not objects (2nd usage of JSON.stringify)

 [](https://youtu.be/R8rmfD9Y5-c?si=5hOnH1vRqB3uiqSR)